top of page

 Which AI tools do we use?

-We focus on the major LLMs (ChatGPT, Gemini, etc.).
-Most principles you learn, such as like the 4P Framework, are universal and apply to almost any AI model.
+We focus on the major LLMs: Claude, Gemini, ChatGPT, Copilot, and similar tools.
+Most of what you'll learn, including the 4P Framework, is universal and applies to almost any AI model.

 Is there anything I need to buy for the course?

-It's strongly recommended you have access to a paid or enterprise version of ChatGPT, Claude, or Google Gemini.
+It's strongly recommended you have access to a paid individual, team, or enterprise version of Claude, Google Gemini, Copilot, ChatGPT, or Mistral.

 How do I get my Certificate of Completion?